 This problem involves measurement that really focuses on number work - addition, ordering numbers and combinations.
 Manipulating the pictures can also help pupils to explore the different combinations systematically.

-Once the group has got the idea of a Robot Monster, you could introduce the challenges in the problem.
-You could have pictures from this sheet (Word doc, PDF) available for pairs to use should they wish.
-The doc version has the exact measurements, whereas the PDF does not.
-(If these pictures are printed onto card and laminated they will make a lasting resource.)
+Once the group has got the idea of a robot monster, you could introduce the challenges in the problem.
+You could have pictures from the printable sheet available for pairs to use should they wish.
 If possible, you could also have tablets/computers on hand so learners can choose to use the interactivity themselves.
 It is helpful if the children can work in pairs so that they are able to talk through their ideas with a partner.

 At the end of the lesson you could discuss the tallest and shortest robots as a whole group, and all the different combinations they have found.
 You can use the interactivity (or pieces printed onto card and fixed onto the board) to illustrate the different combinations, and to draw out ways of working systematically so that you can be certain all solutions have been found.

 If a robot monster is going to be as tall/short as possible, which head will you choose?